perlindgren/elf2mem/README.md

 # elf2mem

-Converts elf files into mem files, following the `$readmemh()` format, with address in hex, data in hex values and optional comments as the example below.
+Converts `elf` files into `.mem` files, following the `$readmemh()` format, with address in hex, data in hex values and optional comments as the example below.

 ```text
 @DEADBEEF // deadbeat address followed by data